JosebaRG/toolbox/README.md

 ## 1.- Getting Started

+### 1.1- Download libraries

 This libraries can be downloaded with the next command:

 ```bash
 $ git clone git@github.com:JosebaRG/toolbox.git
 ```

+### 1.2.- Example project

+Located at /toolbox/example is an empty project that uses this toolbox libraries.

+This project allows for the automatic download from git repository of the toolbox library and includes toolbox makefile in the main projects makefile.

+A partially empty main.c file is also provided.

+> If the toolbox code is downloaded through the automatic mechanism of the example, the "toolbox" folder will appear with a clone of the repository, so this folder should be included in the .gitignore exclusion list.

 ---